 If you are a Educator and you register an account for a student who is under the age of 13 (a “Child”), you represent and warrant that you or the educational organization you work for has received express consent from such Child’s parent or guardian (“Parent”) for you to register the Child for Code.org, and that you have obtained the necessary parental consent for Code.org’s collection of the Child’s personal data for the use and benefit of the school and for no other commercial purpose.
 In addition, you agree to be bound by these Terms on behalf of such Child, including being liable for the Child’s use of the Services when the liability for such use is not otherwise assumed by a Parent.

 If you create an account for Services, you are responsible for the security of your account and for keeping your own password safe.
-If you are using an account assigned to you by a Representative, your Representative may be able to access and disable your account.
+If you are using an account assigned to you by an Educator, your Educator may be able to access and disable your account.